lightbend/cloudflow/core/cloudflow-spark/src/main/scala/README.md

-# Spark Support for Pipelines
+# Spark Support for Cloudflow

 This module implements the support for 'Sparklets' or Spark-enabled Streamlets.